This is a revised and expanded version of an attempt I made in February 2011 to try and encapsulate my main musical tastes in just 10 albums.

 Hiding from the sun, along with a group of friends, a Summer-long Subbuteo competition took place in my front room.
-While we excitedly flicked away during improbable encounters between Haiti and Leeds United (away kit) or Crystal Palace and Brazil, my Dad’s trusty Lloytron Music Centre provided a sonic backdrop to the less than beautiful games.
+While we excitedly flicked away during improbable encounters between Haiti and Leeds United (yellow away kit, of course) or Crystal Palace and Brazil, my Dad’s trusty Lloytron Music Centre provided a sonic backdrop to our less than beautiful games.

 Bored with my limited supply of 10cc, Beatles, Wings and John Barry, my friends soon started bringing their own music in.
-Most of it passed me by, but one of our friends had a Dad with long hair, an afghan coat and a cassette collection of almost current hi-fi sensations (Pink Floyd, Led Zeppelin, Mike Oldfield and so on).
-This may have been the Summer Of Punk, but the long-form ambition of Atom Heart Mother, Physical Graffiti and Hergest Ridge became the revolutionary sound of the Cheshire suburb I lived in.
+Most of it passed me by, but one of our friends had a Dad with long hair, an afghan coat and a cassette collection of ‘hi-fi sensations’ (Pink Floyd, Led Zeppelin, Mike Oldfield, Tangerine Dream and the like).
+This may have been the Summer Of Punk in London, but the long-form ambition of Atom Heart Mother, Phaedra and Hergest Ridge became the revolutionary sound of the Cheshire suburb I lived in.

 Smitten by this heady mystery, Pink Floyd quickly became another favourite band and just as some of my friends were discovering AC/DC or The Damned, my walls were being covered by the famous Dark Side Of The Moon pyramid posters.

 I arrived back at school with Robert Plant’s (lack of) haircut and a nice line in badges on jumpers and logos on exercise books.
 The only pupil with longer hair was my future drummer and Granada TV’s future history presenter, Mark Olly.